couchbase/kv_engine/docs/Architecture.md

 for clients running TAP, which are moved over to the TAP thread after the initial packet).

+If the connection is idle for a configurable (through `connection_idle_time`) amount of time (5 minutes by default) it is automatically disconnected unless:

+* The connection authenticated as `_admin`
+* The connection is used for TAP or DCP

 ### Threads

 Memcached uses a number of threads engineered to service a large number of